ICC certificates are issued by the RYA by applying with proof of competence. Evidence of competence may be provided by either:

 In the Mediterranean an ICC is usually required, particularly in Italy, Greece, Croatia and Turkey.
 Portugal also require skippers to hold the ICC.

 The International Certificate of Competence issued by the RYA is available to nationals or residents of the UK, USA, Canada, France, Russian Federation, and any country which has not yet adopted UN Resolution 40.
-For the latest information please click the link below.
+For the latest information please contact us.

 The ICC is issued free to Royal Yachting Association (RYA) members and is also available to non members.